sendgrid/smtpapi-go/CONTRIBUTING.md

    git remote add upstream https://github.com/sendgrid/smtpapi-go
    ```

-2. If you cloned a while ago, get the latest changes from upstream:
+2. If you cloned this a while ago, get the latest changes from upstream:

    ```bash
    git checkout <dev-branch>